marcpybus/var-node/README.md

 * **IMPORTANT:** Wait until the data has been downloaded and the **data-manager** container has terminated itself.
 The data download process can be tracked in the container log.
 * To access the front end, use your web browser with the server's IP or domain name.
 If installed locally, you can use https://localhost/.
 * You must configure a username and password before accessing the front end.
 See the "Configuring the front end password" section.
-* Remove the `data/` directory to start the configuration from scratch.
+* Remove the whole `data/` directory to start the configuration from scratch.

 ### Setup
 - Modify the following variables in `.env` file with the details of your node: